deirdreobyrne/deirdreobyrne.github.io/calculating_moon_phases/README.md

 ### Comparison with XEphem

 [XEphem](https://xephem.github.io/XEphem/Site/xephem.html) gives a geocentric elongation of the moon of _53d 47' 11"_ for this time, which translates into _53.78639d_.

-Our result of _1747.6625952 rad_ translates into _53.69072 deg_ - a difference of _0.09567 deg_ - which corresponds to less than 12 minutes
+Our result of _1747.6625952 rad_ translates into _53.69072 deg_ - a difference of _0.09567 deg_.

-worth of motion of the moon.
+Running a long term comparison, we find that between now and 2050, the maximum resulting error in the moon's phase is _0.004_, with most results within _0.002_.

 ## Rate of change of the phase